Bachelor's Degree in Life Sciences

 I-a.
 Absorption Phase (oral route only) I-b.
 Distribution Phase I-c.
 Metabolism Phase I-d.
 Excretion Phase II- Pharmacokinetic Analysis: II-a.
 Calculation of pharmacokinetic parameters using non-compartmental analysis II-b.
 Calculation of pharmacokinetic parameters using compartmental analysis:

-- Concept of a pharmacokinetic model
+- The Concept of a Pharmacokinetic Model

-- Analysis following oral administration: one-compartment model
+- Analysis following oral administration: 1-compartment model

 Toxicology: 6:00 p.m.